RenuckaM/Blog_Website/README.md

-# Blog_Website
-Creating a blog website using HTML and CSS3

 # Coimbatore Blog Website

 Welcome to the Coimbatore Blog Website repository!
 This project contains the source code for a blog website dedicated to Coimbatore, a vibrant city in Tamil Nadu, India.
 The website showcases various aspects of Coimbatore, including its culture, cuisine, tourist attractions, and local lifestyle.